manuel-uberti/manuel-uberti.github.io/_posts/2020-11-14-extending-project.md

 `mu-project-try-local` just needs to be added to `project-find-functions` to make sure my non-Git projects become known and remembered across sessions when I hit <kbd>C-x p p</kbd>.
 This is way more elegant than the previous patch.
-Not only I am now able to use [fd](https://github.com/sharkdp/fd) in my projects.

 Since I also never use Git submodules, I can push my extensions a little further.